bobbyowolabi/rowolabi.github.io/foo/about.md

 ---
 layout: page
-title: About
+title: About Me
 description: This page provides information about the author and the purpose of this blog.
 ---
 <img src="img/self-portrait.jpg" alt="Author's Portrait" height="192px" width="192px" align="right">

 Hello, my name is Bobby Owolabi.
-I’m a software engineer experienced in dataflow, data modeling and backend Java development.
+I’m a software engineer experienced in backend development.

-This is where I share my musings on software development drawing from inspirations of art.
+This is where I share my musings on software development.
+I enjoy and aspire to create beautiful code and I draw **inspiration** from **artful** things such as beautiful music.